GCOM7140/group-project/README.md

 logically stem from [data-informed insights][Parker 2017/06/06].

 ### Data and Methods Advice
-As you start this project, I encourage you to think divergently (see [Peng 2018][]).
-You can begin *today* by conducting secondary research on platforms such as [Business Source Complete], [Euromonitor], [Factiva], [IBISWorld], [Statista], and other platforms (see the [Commerce LibGuide] for options).
-Then, with a better understanding of the landscape that automakers operate in, conduct primary research via relevant online sites, such as [Facebook], [Instagram], and [Twitter].
+As you start this project, I encourage you to think *divergently* (see [Peng 2018][]).
+You can begin today by conducting secondary research on platforms such as [Business Source Complete], [Euromonitor], [Factiva], [IBISWorld], [Statista], and other platforms (see the [Commerce LibGuide] for options).
+With a thorough understanding of the landscape automakers are operating in, you will be in a better position to conduct primary research.

-In class, we will analyze data in the {tslatwtr} R package, including information about a related set of Twitter accounts.
-Knowing this data inside and out will increase the likelihood that your project will rest on a solid foundation of data-informed insights.
+In class, we will conduct primary research by analyzing data in the {tslatwtr} R package, which houses information about a related set of Twitter accounts and their tweets.
+Knowing this data inside and out will increase the likelihood that your project rests on a solid foundation of data-informed insights.

 For example, you should strive to describe the [provenance][Polich and Whitenack 2017] of the data in the {tslatwtr} package parsimoniously and to define the variables you analyze [clearly, completely, and credibly][Zhang and Shaw 2012].

-   __Pro tip__: Be [radically open minded]&mdash;and [productively
+Be [radically open minded]&mdash;and [productively stupid][Schwartz
-   stupid][Schwartz 2008]&mdash;from the get go and strive not to let confirmation bias contaminate your findings as you make sense of the automotive landscape ([Gallo 2017][]).

-   __Pro tip__: Organize the data you collect tidily (see [Chapter 12][Grolemund and Wickham 2017, 12] of R for Data Science) so you can summarize it statistically and visually with ease using the {tidyverse} package.
+2008]&mdash;from the get go and strive not to let confirmation bias contaminate your findings as you make sense of the automotive landscape ([Gallo 2017][]).
+As you collect data, do so tidily (see [Chapter 12][Grolemund and Wickham 2017, 12] of R for Data Science) so you can summarize it statistically and visually with ease using the {tidyverse} package.
 This process will add rigor to your analysis and the insights you generate.

 ## Deliverables
 There are three key deliverables for the group project: a status check, a